How do I get started?

 A simple text message to your closest contacts to let them know what you are doing, and pass on your fundraising link in order for them to support you.
-Technology is a wondrous thing, so if you have Whatsapp do not forget you can send a broadcast to all of your contacts with your fundraising information.

 An email to any business contacts, or work colleagues is always a great way to drum up more support.

 What do I need to consider to keep my event safe and legal?